 Before you start anything, prepare the concrete.
-This is a labor-intensive work that can last longer than the actual painting.
+This is labor-intensive work that can last longer than the actual painting.
 Firstly, you have to figure out whether the surface was sealed and how much moisture it contains.
-Pour some water and inspect how it behaves: does it soak into the concrete or it beads up?
-If the former is the case, that means there is no sealant to inhibit application of the paint.
+Pour some water and inspect how it behaves: does it soak into the concrete or does it bead up?
+If the former is the case, that means there is no sealant to inhibit the application of the paint.
 Otherwise, the seal coating must be removed: you can do this by grinding it away or stripping it with chemicals.

-As for moisture level, it is possible to gauge it using a piece of the aluminum foil.
+As for moisture level, it is possible to gauge it using a piece of aluminum foil.
 Tape it to the garden path and leave it to sit for 24 hours.
 Pull it up and check if there is any moisture underneath.
 A dry foil is a good sign— it indicates that paint will adhere to any bubbling.
 On the other hand, the presence of moisture could prevent standard floor paint from adhering.
 A special surface coating is required in this instance.